 After Denver, Colorado Springs, and Aurora, the 4th biggest city in the state of Colorado is Fort Collins.
 It’s a college town with Colorado State University being located there, but it’s a world away from the culture of Boulder in terms of people and the cost of living.
 Fort Collins has a very relaxed feel to it and it’s no wonder so many families decide to call it their home.
 ‘FoCo’ has been ranked at the top of many various lists from best places to live in the country in terms of safety, well-being, health, and quality of life.
 It’s a nice example of a big city that’s great for families.

-For those families who prefer or need to live in the capital, it’s crucial to determine which suburb you want to inhabit.
+Many people are currently moving to Denver and for those families who prefer or need to live in the capital, it’s crucial to determine which suburb you want to inhabit.
 Littleton is a great area of Denver with a lot of character and a nice location.
 It’s close to the mountains, close to parks, has access to lots of bike and running trails, as well as the South Platte River.
 It’s got a terrific school district and known for a very healthy and active lifestyle.
 If living in Denver is important to you and your family, we think Littleton is one of the best areas to be.
 The Main Street area is quite charming and you always have a really nice view of the Rockies.

 We also created a complete list of the most Family Friendly Cities in Colorado for more information.

 Why is Colorado a good place to Raise a Family?

 For families with school age children, the quality of education in a new place is always one of the first things to be looked at.
 In a 2015 study done by WalletHub comparing the education quality throughout the country, Colorado ranked #2 in the nation for Overall Rank and #1 in the nation for “School-System Quality” rank.